bespinian/blog/content/posts/run-piwik-on-cloud-foundry.md

 }
 ```

 We want Piwik to enforce the use of HTTPS in favor of HTTP.
-To activate that, open the `config/global.ini.php` file and change the setting of `force_ssl` fo `1`:
+To activate that, open the `config/global.ini.php` file and change the setting of `force_ssl` to `1`:

 ```php
 force_ssl = 1